 Water / Sewer / Irrigation Rates

-The Town Council is considering adopting new water and wastewater rates beginning in 2019 and continuing for a five year period.
-The Council engaged the services of Jeff Snowden with Capex Consulting to review current and projected revenues, expenses, and growth to formulate rates that would ensure healthy funds for the Town.
+The Town Council has adopted new water and wastewater rates beginning in 2019 and continuing for a five year period.
+The Council engaged the services of Capex Consulting to review current and projected revenues, expenses, and growth to formulate rates that would ensure healthy funds for the Town.
 Please review the rate presentation provided to the Town Council on November 12, 2018.

 - State law requires that utility related revenues and expenditures are accounted for separately from other tax-supported funds.
 These utility fund accounts are considered enterprise funds, and the goal is that the revenues support related expenses without help from the other tax-related funds.
 In other words, we want our utility system to be self-supporting through revenues related to providing utility services.